 Want to bring your assistance dog?
 Great - you'll both get a very warm welcome.
-Just ask at reception if you need water or poo bags and we will be happy to supply them.

 Getting around

 Lifts and access

 The Science Centre is completely open plan.
 There are doors inside the public areas to access the toilets, the Planetarium, classrooms and Science Theatre.
 Every floor has a level surface and all the exhibits have lots of space for wheelchairs and pushchairs.
 There are seats everywhere and a roll-on-roll-off lift that's big enough for a wheelchair and carer/personal assistant.
 There are also two sets of stairs between the two floors.
 Both of these have hand rails.